tommynguyenn53/Tommy-Nguyen-Portfolio/README.md

 Skills: Python / C / HTML / CSS / Webflow / Wordpress

 - 🔭 I’m currently working on becoming a programmer.
-- 🌱 I’m currently learning HTML, CSS, Python
+- 🌱 I’m currently learning HTML, CSS, Python, Java
 - 👯 I’m looking to collaborate on anyone who loves to program

 To see the learning I have done, please view my repository where I showcase everything that I have been learning to become a better programmer.